okbob/ncurses-st-menu/README.md

 * Possible serialize and load state of menu objects

+* Menu is scrollable when has more items than can be displayed

 * The usage pattern is close to original ncurses `menu` library.
 A menudata are created by functions `st_menu_new` or `st_menu_new_menubar`.
 A function `st_menu_post` displays menu, and function `st_menu_unpost` hides menu.
 Any event can be processed